Tingo Group: Fraud allegations

 In June 2023, Nasdaq-listed shares in Tingo Group plunged in value after a report from short seller Hindenburg Research said the company was an "exceptionally obvious scam".
 The company denied the Hindenburg report claims and appointed lawyers White & Case to review the report's claims.
 In September, Tingo Group declared itself innocent of Hindenburg's allegations based on an investigation by its own outside counsel "and further investigative work of its own".
 Hindenburg described Tingo's claims as "brazen and obvious fabrications".
 On 18 September 2023, Tingo Group appointed Dozy Mmobuosi and Kenneth Denos interim as Co-CEOs.

 On 13 November 2023, the US Securities and Exchange Commission halted trading in Tingo Group shares and that of related entity Agri-Fintech Securities after finding inaccuracies in their disclosures.
 While the SEC suspension of shares expired in late November, Nasdaq chose to keep trading of Tingo securities halted pending a review of provided information.

 In December 2023, the SEC announced charges against Mmobuosi and three US-based entities: Tingo Group Inc, Agri-Fintech Holdings Inc and Tingo International Holdings Inc, alleging fraudulent financial claims to defraud investors.
 SEC alleged that fraud's roots "date back years", beginning in at least 2019 with Mmobuosi creating fake financial statements and Mmobuosi siphoned hundreds of millions of investors' money for his personal benefit.
 The SEC's 72-page complaint also outlines allegedly fraudulent transactions involving Tingo Mobile in December 2022 and Tingo Foods in February 2023.
 Auditor Deloitte had given Tingo Group a clean, unqualified audit for its 2022 accounts, leading Hindenburg to question if Deloitte had "missed or rushed through procedures".

 On 20 December 2023, Tingo Group said Mmobuosi was temporarily stepping down as interim co-CEO.
 Following the SEC charges, on 21 December 2023, director John J Brown resigned from Tingo's board; the following day, Jamie Khurshid and C. Derek Campbell, also resigned from board.
 Christophe Charlier had refused to sign off Tingo financial reports and resigned in April 2023.
+Cleverly resigned in December 2023 and suffered considerable losses as result of the fraud ("My contracts were never honoured and I’m still owed over a million dollars in salary and out-of-pocket expenses.").

 On 2 January 2024, Mmobuosi was charged with securities fraud, making false filings with the Securities and Exchange Commission, and conspiracy charges.
+Mmobuosi said the allegations were unfounded and was "preparing to contest them to the full extent of his capacity".